DiplomaZ/DiplomaZ/README.md

   🚗: "Hacking from my jeep, I built skills, found a job, found a place, found a business partner, founded a company",

   🚀: "Set phasers to 'hire' and bring me aboard as a full-stack dev.
-I'm ready to boldly go where no team has gone before."
+Let's boldly go where no team has gone before."
 }
 ```